RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Test - Launch/sandbox/apple-app-store.md

 # Deleting Test Users

 When testing, it may be helpful to delete a customer and all their receipts from RevenueCat to simulate a new installation.
 You can delete a specific user from the customer dashboard in RevenueCat.
 See our [docs on deleting users](doc:customers#section-delete-users) for more information.

-[block:callout]
+# TestFlight

+TestFlight is a hybrid environment that uses production Apple IDs but purchases occur in sandbox, which can cause unexpected issues that are very likely undocumented by Apple.

+## Common Errors
+If you're getting the error "Account Not In This Store" when attempting to make a purchase on macOS, try to:
+- Switch your region to the recommended region
+- Sign out of the App Store
+- Relaunch the TestFlight app
+- Attempt to make the purchase again, and sign in when prompted [block:callout]
 {
   "type": "info",